cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 ### Writing Kuhn Poker in Normal Form

 Now that we have defined information sets, we see that each player in fact has 2 information sets per card that he can be dealt, which is a total of 6 information sets per player since each can be dealt a card in {Q, K, A}.
+(If the game was played with a larger deck size, then we would have $$ \text{N} * 2 $$ information sets, where N is the deck size.)

 Each information set has 2 actions possible, which are essentially "do not put money in the pot" (check when acting first/facing a check or fold when facing a bet -- we call this pass) and "put in $1" (bet when acting first or call when facing a bet -- we call this bet).